 There are strict regulations on the way in which whey acid can be disposed of, and this is for a very good reason.
 When released into waterways, the whey acid depletes the oxygen from the water, killing the fish and plants living in the environment.
-In 2008, the Minerva Cheese Factory released acid whey into an Ohio creek, killing over 5,400 fish along a 1.5 mile stretch.
-This is just one of several recorded cases of dumping acid whey into the environment and its immediate impact on the wildlife.
+In 2008, the Minerva Cheese Factory released acid whey into an Ohio creek, killing over 5,400 fish along a 1.5-mile stretch.
+This is just one of several recorded cases of dumping acid whey into the environment and its immediate impact on wildlife.

 Increased Dairy Farm Sizes

-To cope with the demand for more Greek yogurt, the industry leading state of New York has created new laws to allow for the expansion of dairy farms.
+To cope with the demand for more Greek yogurt, the industry leading state of New York created new laws to allow for the expansion of dairy farms.
 Without the need for any additional regulatory checks or animal welfare guidelines, the USDA has altered small dairy farm herd caps from 199 cows to 299 cows.
 This means that the environmental impact of dairy farming is going to increase with the demand for Greek yogurt.
-More farms breeding increasing amounts of cows will increase the strain on planetary resources and pollution levels.
+More farms breeding increasing amounts of cows will increase the strain on planetary resources and Pollution levels.